udacity/ipnd-webcasts/README.md

 ## Description

-Summaries and transcripts of Intro to Programming Nanodegree Webcasts, which happen every Tuesday at 4pm Pacific Time.
+Summaries and transcripts of Intro to Programming Nanodegree Webcasts.

 ## List